jsloop42/dreamlisp/README.md

 ### Macros

 Now to the best part, macros!
-Macros as the Lisp lore says are programs, that write programs.
+Macros, as the Lisp lore says are programs that write programs.
 Macros are compile time only in the sense that when we apply a macro within some function, and later change the macro, the existing defined function does not change, because that code was already produced from the previous macro expansion when the function was defined.
-To make variable names to not have conflicts as the macros are unhygienic, we can make use of `gensym` which produces unique symbols through out.
+To make variable names to not have conflicts as the macros are unhygienic, we can make use of `gensym` which produces unique symbols throughout.

 ```
 (defmacro when (x & form)